Session 5 Year 3 Production: Film

 Ways of Working (Collaboration)

-I really wanted collaborators for this song because I thought it was a cool idea to have a bunch of talented people have my version of the song and see what they could do on their respectivve fields of expertise.
+I really wanted collaborators for this song because I thought it was a cool idea to have a bunch of talented people have my version of the song and see what they could do in their respectivve fields of expertise.

 For this I reached out to: